Essential Knots For Bushcraft And Prepping

 I have even seen the same knot with a different name being used by different sports - i.e: Fishing, climbing, hiking etc.

-However, below are the knots you should know, regardless of their names.
+However, below are the essential knots for bushcraft you should know, regardless of their names.

 A very simple, but effective knot that can be used to tie two separate pieces of cord/rope together to make a longer piece.